ryanq47/HackBoxLinux/readme.md

 ### Attack Mode: For offensive security <br/>
 - ####   System Access: All Sorts of ways to get into a system! <br/>
-    -- Protocol Cracker: A hydra based bruteforce program to brute force logins, Note!: It is fairly slow and is best to use on simple/default passwords only
+    -- Protocol Cracker: A hydra based bruteforce program to brute force logins, Note!: It is fairly slow and is best to use on simple/default passwords only<br/>
     -- EternalBlue: This is the infamous eternal blue exploit, however only the windows 7 version is present currently. <br/>
     --  AutoTack: An automated scanner, and attacker! <br/>
         -- AutoTack is a combination of everyhing in HackBox.
 It uses other modules code (such as protocol cracker) to scan, store and attack targets automatically.
-Currenlty, only bruteforce attacks are supported, but more are coming!
+Currently, only bruteforce attacks are supported, but more are coming!

 - ####   Denial of Service: Preventing people from being productive <br/>
     -- MITM ArpSpoof: A dsniff powered tool that will perform a MITM Arp attack, denying any internet to the selected device